-Designated No-Wake areas are intended to protect environmentally sensitive shorelines and improve visitor safety near key recreational water access areas such as boat ramps, swim beaches and marina.
-A total of 1,908 acres identified in 18 parcels are classified as Designated No-Wake.
+Designated No-Wake areas are intended to protect environmentally sensitive shorelines and improve visitor safety near key recreational water access areas such as boat ramps, swim beaches, and marinas.
+A total of 2,032 acres identified in 19 parcels are classified as Designated No-Wake.
 These areas are marked with standard USCG regulatory buoys and/or shoreline signage.